-Fully loaded playground sets with more than a dozen play features might be the grandest of all backyard ideas for kids.
-Multiple swing seats, monkey bars, a climbing wall and a slide on the ground level give your children and their friends little reason to be bored but there’s even more fun up above.
-A clubhouse on the upper deck has plenty of room to play and after they’re worn out from all of the activity, they can relax in the shade on a bench swing hanging below.
+Additions like a clubhouse on the upper deck can provide plenty of room to relax and after they’re worn out from all the activity.
+Or they can relax in the shade on a bench swing hanging below.
 Earn some bonus points from the kids by adding solar powered motion sensor lights to the structure to let playtime extend when dusk comes.

 Wood Swing Sets

-Introduce some architectural character in your backyard ideas for kids with wood swing sets.
-Your new addition can have the aesthetically pleasing look of a wood roof with dormers and still have fun activities like multiple swings, trapeze rings and a sandbox.
-Other features like bench seating, a telescope and ship steering wheel high above the ground let children keep an eye on their play kingdom.
+Wood swing sets are fun backyard ideas that also add architectural character to your yard.
+Your new addition can combine a traditional wood roof with dormers with fun activities like multiple swings, trapeze rings and a sandbox.
+Add features like bench seating, a telescope or a ship steering wheel that lets children keep an eye on their play kingdom.
 With so many play features, your kids are sure to enjoy their outdoor swing set for years to come.

 Among the best kids backyard ideas is a playhouse for younger children who love imaginary play.
-Even small playhouses can have opening doors and windows to let breezes flow through an interior filled with the essentials needed for endless hours of fun.
+Even small playhouses can have opening doors and windows to let breezes flow through.
+Its interior can be filled with the essentials needed for endless hours of fun.
 Whether it’s a quaint storybook style, cozy cabin or created with your own home as a model, a great playhouse is something the whole gang will love.

-Backyard ideas for small yards aren’t limited to smaller versions of playground equipment.
+One of the best backyard fun ideas are bounce houses, especially for small yards.
 Kids will have tons of fun jumping and running around a colorful inflatable bounce house that can be stored away as easily as it is assembled.
 Use an electric pump to fill it with air for a birthday party or whenever children visit and deflate it for convenient storage when it’s not in use.
 Some types of bounce houses are small enough for indoor use while others are big enough for a neighborhood party.

 Encourage the kids to have fun playing outdoors with classic swing sets.
 They can swing until their heart’s content with a couple of swing seats, get some exercise using a trapeze bar or monkey bars for a more acrobatic style of play and enjoy a slide on one end.
 Having adjustable chains can accommodate kids of different heights to ensure that everyone can have a good time as they grow.